-With Caroline's resignation in May this year, the Trust appointed Jo Marsh, an ex-student of Fiordland's education system.
+With Caroline's resignation in May 2014, the Trust appointed Jo Marsh, an ex-student of Fiordland's education system.
 She knows it well.
 Plus she brings to the job her qualifications, skills and experience in biodiversity.
 Again the Trust is indebted to KRNZ, the Willans Family and an offshore family with a passion for Fiordland for funding this position in its second year.

 The kids' website: